dl-solarity/circom-lib/README.md

 $ npm install @solarity/circom-lib
 ```

+> [!TIP]
+> No need to install the Circom compiler, the repository leverages `hardhat-zkit` that does everything for you.

 ### Compile the circuits

 You can compile the circuits in the project by executing the following command: